QuantEcon/lecture-python-intro/_sources/markov_chains_II.md

 In view of our latest (ergodicity) result, it is also the fraction of time that a single worker can expect to spend unemployed.

-Thus, in the long-run, cross-sectional averages for a population and time-series averages for a given person coincide.
+Thus, in the long run, cross-sectional averages for a population and time-series averages for a given person coincide.

 This is one aspect of the concept  of ergodicity.

 (ergo)=
 ### Example 2

 Another example is Hamilton {cite}`Hamilton2005` dynamics {ref}`discussed before <mc_eg2>`.